FAQs

 Schools using Once do not report any confusion when students learn the long e sound in Once while learning the short e sound in the classroom.

-Schools using Once do report that when students learn sounds from Once at a different time from when they are learning those same sounds in the classroom, students benefit from the interleaved and spaced practice that provides.
+In fact, schools using Once report that when students learn sounds from Once at a different time from when they are learning those same sounds in the classroom, they benefit from alternating between the two and from the spaced practice doing that provides.

 What are strategies to prevent students from relying on the orthographic prompts when they are reading other texts that don’t have these graphic supports?

-Once begins phasing out that orthography ⅓ of the way through the kindergarten scope and sequence and fully phases it out ⅔ of the way through.
+However, students do not become dependent on the specialized orthography because Once begins phasing out that orthography one-third of the way through the curriculum and fully phases it out two-thirds of the way through.

 By the time most students finish a year of Once instruction, they will have left the specialized orthography far behind and can read books that use standard serif fonts.

 Leaving capital letters until the middle stages of the curriculum, perhaps counterintuitively, allows students to read more sentences earlier.
 If you teach lowercase and capital letters at the same time, students have twice as many symbols to learn for the same number of sounds.
 The sooner students can read more words, the sooner they can begin to develop many other reading skills in addition to decoding.
-If you have enough words to build sentences and stories, students will be developing their vocabulary, comprehension, fluency, and syntactical awareness as well.
+If students are able to read sentences and stories, they will be developing their vocabulary, comprehension, fluency, and syntactical awareness as well.

-Do they need capital letters in order to recognize sentences?
-No, in fact, because our language also capitalizes many other words, like proper nouns, punctuation is a far better way to recognize sentences than capitalization is.
+Some may wonder if students are able to recognize sentences if they do not have capital letters in them.
+The answer is yes.
+In fact, because our language also capitalizes many other words, like proper nouns, punctuation is a far better way to recognize sentences than capitalization is.
+Students in the Once program are taught punctuation.

 Now, this is not to say that capital letters are unimportant, but studies show that students learn capital letters more easily than lowercase letters and that they are more likely to be able to learn them using only whole-class instruction.
-Therefore, Once prioritizes its one-on-one tutoring minutes on teaching students to decode lowercase letters first.
+Therefore, Once makes teaching students to decode lowercase letters first a priority during its one-on-one tutoring sessions.

-Once finds that students easily associate the corresponding capital letter with that sound when they reach the middle stages of the curriculum.
+Once finds that students that have been taught the lowercase symbols easily associate the corresponding capital letter with that sound when they reach the middle stages of the curriculum.

 The fact that capital letters appear in the first lessons of EL and OG will not conflict with Once.
 It will provide spaced practice that students will benefit from.
 EL will teach students to start complete sentences with capital letters before Once does.
 Once will teach students to decode many complete sentences before EL does.